marytts/pavoque-data/README.md

     [ENDTIME] [NUMBER] [LABEL]

 where `ENDTIME` is in seconds, `NUMBER` has no significance, and `LABEL` uses a variant of the [SAMPA](http://www.phon.ucl.ac.uk/home/sampa/) phonetic alphabet.
-(These files can also be opened in Praat using the command "Read IntervalTier from Xwaves...".)
+(These files can also be opened in Praat using the command `Read IntervalTier from Xwaves...`.)

 ## Downloading the corpus